european-union

 How Employment Law Works in Practice Across Europe

-There’s no single European employment law system.
-Each country has its own framework, but most share a common theme: strong worker protection and a clear expectation that processes are followed properly.
+There is no single European employment law system.
+Each country has its own framework, but most share a common principle: strong worker protection and a clear expectation that processes are followed correctly.

-An EOR can help structure employment in a way that may reduce exposure, but it doesn’t eliminate PE risk entirely.
-If the role clearly creates a business presence, tax authorities may still take interest.
+An EOR can help structure employment in a way that may reduce exposure, but it does not eliminate PE risk entirely.
+If the role clearly creates a business presence, tax authorities may still take interest regardless of the hiring model.
+Role design matters as much as the employment structure.

 Contracts, Employment Types, and Classification Risks

-Probation periods are common, but vary by country.
-Some allow a few months, others tie duration to role or contract type.
-Either way, probation doesn’t remove core protections.
+Probation periods are common but vary by country.
+Some allow a few months, others tie duration to role type or contract structure.
+Either way, probation does not remove core employment protections.

-Misclassification is another area where companies run into trouble.
-Calling someone a contractor doesn’t make it so.
-Authorities look at how the work is actually performed; control, exclusivity, integration into the business, and economic dependence all matter.
+Employee misclassification is where companies run into the most consistent trouble.
+Calling someone a contractor does not make them one.
+Authorities assess how the work is actually performed, control, exclusivity, integration into the business, and economic dependence all factor in.
+If someone functions like an employee, they are treated as one.

-An EOR largely removes this risk by employing workers through a compliant structure, but roles still need to be set up correctly.
+An EOR removes most of this risk by employing workers through a compliant structure, but roles still need to be set up correctly from the start.

 Collective Agreements and Their Impact on Hiring